michel1991/ocp-java-11/advancedDesign/README.md

 The @FunctionalInterface marker annotation is used to document that an interface is a valid functional interface that contains exactly one abstract method, making option B correct.
 It is also useful in determining whether an interface is a valid functional interface, as the compiler will report an error if used incorrectly, making option E correct.
 The compiler can detect whether an interface is a functional interface even without the annotation, making options A and C incorrect.

+# Which statements are true for both abstract classes and interfaces?
+(Choose all that apply.)
+A. Both can be extended using the extends keyword.
+B. All methods within them are assumed to be abstract.
+C. Both can contain public static final variables.
+D. The compiler will insert the implicit abstract modifier automatically on methods declared without a body, if they are not marked as such.
+E. Both interfaces and abstract classes can be declared with the abstract modifier.
+F. Both inherit java.lang.Object.

+A class may extend another class, and an interface may extend another interface, making option A correct.
+Option B is incorrect.
+An abstract class can contain concrete instance or static methods.
+Interfaces can also contain nonabstract methods, although knowing this is not required for the 1Z0-815 exam.
+Option C is correct, as both can contain static constants.
+Option D is incorrect.
+The compiler only inserts implicit modifiers for interfaces.
+For abstract classes, the abstract keyword must be used on any method that does not define a body.
+An abstract class must be declared with the abstract keyword, while the abstract keyword is optional for interfaces.
+Since both can be declared with the abstract keyword, option E is correct.
+Finally, interfaces do not extend java.lang.Object.
+If they did, then Java would support true multiple inheritance, with multiple possible parent constructors being called as part of initialization.
+Therefore, option F is incorrect.